wigging/bfb-reactor/README.md

 :warning: This project is a work in progress. :warning:

 This repository contains a dynamic and a steady-state 1D model of a bubbling fluidized bed (BFB) gasifier.
 At the moment, the dynamic model is in the `dyn-bfbgasf` folder while the steady-state model is in the `ss-bfbgasf` folder.
+Another attempt of the dynamic model is `dyn2-bfbgasf`.

 ## Usage